open-contracting/deploy/docs/maintain/databases.rst

 Control access
 --------------

-Each individual should have a personal account, and each service should have a service account, including:
+Each individual should have a personal account, and each service should have a service account.

--  Kingfisher Process
--  Kingfisher Summarize
--  Pelican
--  Redash

 Add a user
 ~~~~~~~~~~